 | 20 years | Rs 50.0 lakh | Rs 25.6 lakh | +95% |

-After LTCG tax on SIP.
-Assume the 15-year SIP corpus of Rs 25.2 lakh includes Rs 16.2 lakh in gains (cost basis Rs 9 lakh).
-If the investor redeems gradually over 3 years and uses the Rs 1.25 lakh annual exemption, the actual LTCG tax paid is modest — roughly Rs 1.1–1.5 lakh on the entire redemption.
+After LTCG tax on SIP: assume the 15-year SIP corpus of Rs 25.2 lakh includes Rs 16.2 lakh in gains against a cost basis of Rs 9 lakh.
+If the investor redeems gradually over 3 years and uses the Rs 1.25 lakh annual exemption, the actual LTCG tax paid stays modest, roughly Rs 1.1 to 1.5 lakh on the entire redemption.
 Post-tax SIP corpus remains substantially higher than the PPF figure.
-The tax advantage of PPF (EEE) does not close the return gap at these tenures.
+PPF's tax advantage doesn't close the return gap at these tenures.

-At shorter tenures (under 10 years), the comparison tightens.
+At shorter tenures, under 10 years, the comparison tightens.
 A 7-year SIP at 12% CAGR yields Rs 7.4 lakh on Rs 60,000 per year.
-An equivalent PPF contribution over 7 years (partial — only partial withdrawals available) grows to roughly Rs 5.7 lakh.
-SIP still leads, but the gap is narrower and the risk is higher, since 7 years is not sufficient to average out major bear markets.
+An equivalent PPF contribution over 7 years (partial, since only partial withdrawals are available) grows to roughly Rs 5.7 lakh.
+SIP still leads, but the gap narrows and the risk climbs, since 7 years isn't enough time to average out major bear markets.

 For personalised projections, use the CAGR Calculator to convert corpus targets into required return rates, or the Inflation Calculator to assess the real purchasing power of your projected corpus.